eloyesp/reader/README.md

 - The user should customize cropping to fit the face.
 - The user need a way to upgrade or downgrade the account, but this is related with billing, and is not implemented
+- The specs use DatabaseCleaner and transactional fixtures.
+That smells.

 ## License ##